hapax/hapax.github.io/assets/minimal-networks.md

 precisely one edge.
 The leaves of the graph are exactly the fixed nodes.

+Knowing the number of hubs is useful.
+For instance, if I want to connect

 ---

 *Exercise 9 (simple polygons).* We can use what we know to find minimal networks for some simple cases.

 <span style="padding-left: 20px; display:block">
-(a) Find the minimal networks connecting a square and a regular hexagon.
+(a) Find the minimal networks connecting a square and a regular hexagon, specifying the exact position of hubs.
 </span>

 <figure>